No doubt many Americans have a great deal of their financial futures tied to the success of their 401(k) plans.

 No wonder Albert Einstein referred to compounding as the most remarkable mathematical discovery ever.
+He's even said to have called it the "eighth wonder of the world."
 Economists may have a dry, bureaucratic name for it, but I prefer calling compound interest your very own personal moneymaking machine.

 To get started on the budget front, only put away what you can each month.
-Another night at home instead of dining out, a few degrees lower on the oil heater, and other household cutbacks can save hundreds per month — and that’s hundreds you can pop into your 401(k) to start growing right away.
+Another night at home instead of dining out, a few degrees lower on the thermostat in the winter and a few higher in the summer, and other household cutbacks can save hundreds per month — and that’s hundreds you can pop into your 401(k) to start growing right away.

 Fix #4: Make Sure to Diversify Your 401(k) Portfolio